cyclejs-community/component-combinators/documentation/EFSM.md

 [//]: # (http://self.gutenberg.org/articles/Hierarchical_state_machine)

 ## Run-to-Completion execution model can over-simplify concurrency issues
-All state machine formalisms, universally assume that a state machine completes processing of each event before it can start processing the next event.
-This model of execution is called run to completion, or RTC.
-In the RTC model, the system processes events in discrete, indivisible RTC steps.
-New incoming events cannot interrupt the processing of the current event and must be stored (typically in an event queue) until the state machine becomes idle again.
-These semantics completely avoid any internal concurrency issues within a single state machine.
-The RTC model also gets around the conceptual problem of processing actions associated with transitions, where the state machine is not in a well-defined state(is between two states) for the duration of the action.
-During event processing, the system is unresponsive (unobservable),so the ill-defined state during that time has no practical significance.
 The key advantage of RTC processing is simplicity.
 Its biggest disadvantage is that the responsiveness of a state machine is determined by its longest RTC step.
 Achieving short RTC steps can sometimes significantly complicate real-time designs.
 In a future version of the library, event queuing and convenient interruption policies will be added.